harry-hart/pqm4-LightCROSS/README.md

 3. In a third terminal connect with gdb `arm-none-eabi-gdb` to the matching **elf** file.
 4. Target remote in gdb with `target remote:3333`

+### Nix Notes

+A lot of the development was done on a NixOS system, which is why there are nix dev shells available.
+Unfortunately due to complications with:

+- gcc-arm-embedded: GDB from this package does not work because of python3 version mismatch
+- pkgsCross.build-packages.arm-embedded.gcc: GCC doesn't work from here because of a soft/hard float abi mismatch

+So there is the `compile-shell.nix` for compiling the project with gcc-arm-embedded, then `debug-shell.nix` for debugging and running the binaries on the board with gdb.

 ## Setup

 Our code uses the [pqm4](https://github.com/mupq/pqm4) framework to test and benchmark on the [NUCLEO-L4R5ZI](https://www.st.com/en/evaluation-tools/nucleo-l4r5zi.html) board.
 So, we refer to the [pqm4](https://github.com/mupq/pqm4) documentation for the required essentials.